Universal Transverse Mercator (UTM) Projection

 Which UTM zone do you live in?
 Because you’ll need a bit of a deeper understanding to specify the position of a point on Earth in that particular UTM zone.

-For example, UTM Zone 17S will uses a false northing with the equator starting at 10 million.
+For example, UTM Zone 17S will use a false northing with the equator starting at 10 million.
 The NAD 1983 UTM Zone 18N will have the equator start at zero meters.

 If you are given a set of UTM coordinates, you have to know which zone it is in beforehand because the central meridian is assigned 500,000 meters in each zone.

 The UTM projection minimizes distortion within that zone.
-This means that when you want to show features in several UTM zone, it starts becoming a poor choice of map projection.
+So this means that when you want to show features in several UTM zone, it starts becoming a poor choice of map projection.

 Distortion is small near the central meridian, and as you move away it worsens.
-This makes it most fitting for narrow regions and is not well-suited for world maps.
+So this makes it most fitting for narrow regions and not well-suited for world maps.

 Just like every map projection, the Universal Transverse Mercator has its strength and weaknesses.
 It is up to the map-maker to determine what projection is most favorable for its purpose.

 …The Universal Transverse Mercator was really meant to map features in one UTM zone at a time.